 The Million Writers Award takes its name from the idea that we in the online writing community have the power to promote the great stories we are creating.
 If only a few hundred writers took the time to tell fifteen of their friends about a great online short story--and if these friends then passed the word about this fiction to their friends (and so on and so on)--this one story would soon have a larger readership than all of the works in Best American Short Stories.

 To help promote online stories, the Million Writers Award accepts nominations from readers, writers, and editors (and the volunteer preliminary judges who assist with the award).
 There is no entry fee.

-Last year there were three cash prizes: $500 for the overall winner, $200 for the runner-up, and $100 for the honorable mention/third place.
-The majority of this prize money was raised through donations from writers, editors and readers.
+Last year there were three cash prizes: $400 for the overall winner, $200 for the runner-up, and $50 for the honorable mention/third place.
+There were also non-cash prizes.
+All of this prize money was raised through donations from writers, editors and readers.

-The 2010 Million Writers Award is starting off with an award base of $100, which has been donated by Jason Sanford and Spring Garden Press (storySouth's publisher), along with a few small donations which came in too late to be given for last year's award.
+The 2011 Million Writers Award is starting off with an award base of $150, which has been donated by Jason Sanford and Spring Garden Press (storySouth's publisher).
 To help raise the amount we can give for prize money, we are seeking additional donations.
 To donate, go here.

 Please note that since these donations do not go through Spring Garden Press (storySouth's publisher), donations are not tax deductible.
 However, the entire donated amount will be used for prize money, minus the small fee PayPal deducts for transmitting the money.

 All donors will have the option of having their name and donation listed on the Million Writers Award page.
 Donors may also remain anonymous.

 Please note that the all prizes will be transferred to the winners by PayPal.
 In order to receive the prize money, winners must have a PayPal account.